Reading Time: 6 minutes 53 seconds

 Avocados: A reliable source of monounsaturated fatty acids.
 These fatty acids help aid in reducing inflammation.
 In addition, avocados provide a high number of antioxidants and vitamin E which support cardiovascular health.

 Olive oil: A great way to add healthy fats into your diet.
 Encourage your clients to make small changes like using olive oil when cooking or meal prepping.
 Making this change is a great way to add healthy fats and extra calories to the diet without leaving your clients feeling too full.

 Sit down with your clients to discuss their overall bulking meal plan.
 Determine their calorie needs and strategize their macronutrient breakdown.
 Once you’ve dialed in the numbers, start planning out some snack and meal ideas.
 Discuss with your clients the best time to consume meals and snacks to support their muscle building journey.
 Also discuss the best ways to track their progress such as getting a DEXA scan before starting, and upon finishing, their plan to track body composition changes.
 Combining a nutrient-rich diet with proper training should have your client on their way toward reaching their bulking goals.

 Ready for more?
-Step up your nutrition knowledge with ISSA’s Sports Nutrition Certification course.
+Step up your personal training and nutrition knowledge with ISSA's Personal Trainer Certification course.